On operators on $C_0(\alpha\times L)$ under the Ostaszewski's $\clubsuit$-principle: Basic terminology and notation

-Lower case Greek letters will always denote an ordinal number, in particular, $\omega$ denotes the least infinite ordinal and $\omega_1$ denotes the least uncountable ordinal.
+Lower case Greek letters will denote ordinal numbers, in particular, $\omega$ is the least infinite ordinal and $\omega_1$ is the least uncountable ordinal.
 By abuse of notation, we will also denote the least infinite cardinal by $\omega$ and the least uncountable cardinal as $\omega_1$.
-An ordinal $\alpha$, as a topological space, is always endowed with its usual order topology unless $c_0(\omega_1)$ which denotes the space $C_0(\varGamma)$ where $\varGamma$ is a discrete space of cardinality $|\varGamma|=\omega_1$.
+An ordinal $\alpha$, as a topological space, is always endowed with its usual order topology.
+But $c_0(\omega_1)$ will denote the space $C_0(\varGamma)$ where $\varGamma$ is a discrete space of cardinality $|\varGamma|=\omega_1$.
 The ordinal spaces $\alpha$ and $\alpha+1$ can also be denoted by $[0,\alpha)$ and $[0,\alpha]$ respectively.

-For a topological space $K$ we denote by $K^{(1)}$ the set of all its non-isolated points.
-For an ordinal number $\alpha$, we define $\alpha$-\emph{Cantor-Bendixson derivative} of $K$, $K^{(\alpha)}$, by transfinite induction as follows: $K^{(0)}=K$ and
+For a topological space $K$, $K^{(1)}$ is the set of all its non-isolated points.
+For an ordinal number $\rho$, the $\rho$-Cantor-Bendixson derivative $K^{(\rho)}$ is defined as follows: $K^{(0)}=K$ and

-We recall that a topological space $K$ is said to be scattered if every non-empty subset $A \subset K$ has an isolated point in $A$.
-In this case, there will be an ordinal number $\alpha$ such that $K^{(\alpha)}=\emptyset$ and we call the least such ordinal as the \emph{height} of $K$.
+We recall that a topological space $K$ is scattered if every nonempty subset $A \subset K$ has an isolated point in $A$.
+In this case, there will be an ordinal number $\rho$ such that $K^{(\rho)}=\emptyset$ and we call the least such ordinal as the \emph{height} of $K$.